KhronosGroup/SPIRV-Tools/README.md

 ## Overview

-The SPIR-V Tools provides an API and commands for processing SPIR-V modules.
+The SPIR-V Tools project provides an API and commands for processing SPIR-V modules.

 The project includes an assembler, binary module parser, disassembler, and validator for SPIR-V, all based on a common static library.
 The library contains